ibm-cloud-docs/containers/cs_tutorials.md

 In the previous lessons, you created your cluster with one worker node and deployed a single instance of an app.
 In this lesson, you configure a deployment and deploy three instances of the Hello World app.
 Each instance is deployed in a Kubernetes pod as part of a replica set in the worker node.
 To make it publicly available, you also create a Kubernetes service.

 As defined in the configuration script, Kubernetes can use an availability check to see whether a container in a pod is running or not.
-For example, these checks might catch deadlocks, where an app is running, but it is unable to progress.
+For example, these checks might catch deadlocks, where an app runs, but it is unable to progress.
 Restarting a container that is in this condition can help to make the app more available despite bugs.
 Then, Kubernetes uses a readiness check to know when a container is ready to start accepting traffic again.
 A pod is considered ready when its container is ready.
 When the pod is ready, it is started again.
 In this version of the app, every 15 seconds it times out.
 With a health check configured in the configuration script, containers are re-created if the health check finds an issue with an app.

 If you took a break from the last lesson and started a new terminal, make sure that you log back in to your cluster.